gtxaspec/wz_flash-helper/docs/README.md

 ## Credits
 - Gtxaspec with his ideas, tips and hard work on OpenIPC drivers, uboot SD card booting and testing.
-- Mnakada with their docker image to build the boot image from [their repo](https://github.com/mnakada/atomcam_tools)
+- Mnakada with their docker image to build the SD card kernel from [their repo](https://github.com/mnakada/atomcam_tools)
 - [OpenIPC](https://github.com/OpenIPC) project and people with their tools, firmware and tips.